 - Contact a health care provider if new problems develop, particularly if any of the following symptoms occur for more than a few weeks:

 - Having flashbacks (reliving the event)

 - Having a racing heart and sweating

 - Being easily startled

 - Being very sad or depressed

-- Expect children to be brave or tough.
+- Expect children and adolescents to be brave or tough.

-- Make children discuss the event before they are ready.
+- Make them discuss the event before they are ready.

-- Get angry if children show strong emotions.
+- Get angry if they show strong emotions.

 - Get upset if they begin bed-wetting, acting out, or thumb-sucking.